 - Consultants (both natural and legal persons) or suppliers to which the Controller may delegate tasks for performing various outsourced activities.

-- Companies of the Noovle group, Tim-Telecom S.p.a. group, of which Noovle is part, and to companies of the TradeLab group, also in Switzerland and within the European Union.
+- Companies of the Noovle, Tim-Telecom S.p.A. group, of which Noovle is part, and to companies of the TradeLab group, also in Switzerland and within the European Union.

 - Potential other users, where, under current legal and/or contractual regulations, there is a disclosure duty, in compliance with the provisions under current legislation.

 Corporate employees and/or independent contractors specifically appointed processors, contact and/or authorised for the processing, in accordance with articles 28 and 29 of GDPR that may become privy to the personal data processed.

 All processing performed by third parties with respect to the Controllers shall be duly authorised by said Controllers, and it shall be done in compliance with regulations on security and privacy.
 Personal data shall not be disseminated unless required by law or regulation or by EU legislation.

 The autonomous and separate Controllers are Noovle S.p.A.
 Benefit Corporation and TradeLab Editoria S.r.l., based respectively in Via Gaetano Negri, 1 – 20123 Milan, and Via Gaspare Gozzi, 5, Milan, acting through their respective legal representatives.

 Corporate officers to be contacted for the purpose of exercising rights are:

 - For Noovle: Data Protection Officer – DPO of TIM Group, based at Via Gaetano Negri, 1 – 20123 Milan available on tel. +39 (0)55 0510513 and at the e-mail address: email@example.com ; and